the-markup/blacklight-collector/README.md

     - `uri_ins`: The URL that was entered by the user.
     - `uri_dest`: The final url that was visited after any redirects.
     - `uri_redirects`: The redirect chain.
+    - `location`: If passed in as an argument, the description of the scan execution location.
 - **n.html**
   - Nth inspected page's html source.
 - **n.jpeg**